Keys to Roommate Success

 - Read your mail only once rather than keeping it in a pile - either file it away or recycle it right away.

 - Use the vacuum regularly.
-Vacuums may be checked out at the hall office.
+Vacuums may be checked out at the hall front desk.

 - Work out a cleaning schedule with your roommates.
 Be clear about what needs to be done, who is responsible and when it needs to be done.